mauricechouam/Burger/README.md

 # Burger
-A full stack, MVC (Model-View-Controller) application that allows you to create burgers (POST), view a list of burgers available to eat (GET), devour burgers (PUT), and throw them away after devoured (DELETE).
+A full stack, MVC (Model-View-Controller) application that allows user to create burgers (POST), view a list of burgers available to eat (GET), devour burgers (PUT), and throw them away after devoured (DELETE).